The day after my hike up Diamond Head I decided to visit Pearl Harbor Hawaii.

 Back on land, within the visitor centre complex, there are exhibits, galleries, a remembrance circle as well as more practical facilities such as toilets and a cloakroom.

-If, like me, you’re only interested in visiting the main memorial at Pearl Harbor, and keeping costs low, the good news is that USS Arizona Memorial is FREE.
+If you’re searching for Pearl harbor free tickets, the sight you’re looking for is the USS Arizona Memorial.
+It’s the main main memorial at Pearl Harbor, and the good news is that USS Arizona Memorial is FREE.
 Together with your return ticket on the bus, the cost of your visit to Pearl Harbor can be as low as $5.50!

 However, beware the hidden costs of a visit if:

-- you want to book a ticket in advance – there is a fee of $1.50 per ticket (you can book up to 2 months in advance);
+- you want to book your USS Arizona tickets in advance – there is a fee of $1.50 per ticket (you can book up to 2 months in advance);

 - you take an audio guide – $7.50 (thanks to the free video, I personally didn’t feel the need for the guide…even if it is narrated by Jamie Lee Curtis).

-- you can’t pack light – remember that $5 bag storage fee.
+- you can’t pack light – there’s a $5 bag storage fee (more below).

-There are four ticket prices for seeing USS Arizona Memorial.
+There are four USS Arizona ticket prices for seeing USS Arizona Memorial.

 USS Arizona Memorial: free admission but $1.50 if you book online.